ksatirli/katacoda-scenarios/codifying-trust/step3/text.md

 `terraform init`{{execute}}

-This step will ensure that you are running the correct version of Terraform (`0.15.0`), and it will download the `3.1.0` version of the `random` Provider.
+This step will ensure that you are running the correct version of Terraform (`0.15.0`) and it will download the `2.1.0` version of the `local` Provider.

 Recent versions of Terraform added support for a lock file: `.terraform.lock.hcl`{{open}}